 Hippocrates said, "Let food be thy medicine and medicine be thy food," and both Doc Jones and I couldn't agree more.

-We’ve both been using herbal medicine for many years and have seen first-hand the power of herbs.
-We are building a home apothecary by keeping certain herbs on hand and ready to use in case of an emergency until help arrives.
+We've both been using herbal medicine for many years and have seen firsthand the power of herbs.
+We are building a home apothecary by keeping certain herbs on hand and knowing which herbs to use in case of an emergency until help arrives.

 What is the Best Herbal Medicine?